220418-UTA-SH-Java-Enterprise/training-repo/demos/1 - Java/Review Questions - W1.md

 - What is Maven?
 - Where / when does Maven retrieve dependencies from?
 Where are they stored locally?
 - What is the POM and what is the pom.xml?
+- What are the OOP Pillars?
+What do each of them mean?
+- Be able to give a definition, real-life example, and Java-related example about each of the pillars:
+    - Abstraction
+    - Polymorphism
+    - Inheritance
+    - Encapsulation
+- What are states in OOP?
+Behaviors?
+- What is shadowing?
+- What is a covariant?

+## DS & A Questions
+- What is a data structure?
+What is an algorithm?
+- How would you make your own algorithm?
+- What is a breadcrumb statement?
+- What is the difference between time complexity and space complexity?
+- What are asymptotic notations / What is Big-O?
+- What is amortized analysis?
+- What is a stack?
+- What is an array?
+- How are arrays indexed?
+- What is recursion?
+- What is an ArrayList?

+## Other Questions
+- What is SDLC?
+- Explain the different phases of SDLC and its purpose to software development in general.
+- What is a sprint?
+- What is a daily scrum meeting?
+- What is a retrospective?
+- What is SOLID?
+What does it stand for?
+- What is an IDE?